-If any award granted under the Amended 2013 Plan expires or becomes unexercisable without having been exercised in full, or is forfeited to or repurchased by the Company, the expired, unexercised, forfeited or repurchased shares subject to such award will become available for future grant or sale under the Amended 2013 Plan.
-With respect to the exercise of stock appreciation rights, the net number of shares covered by the portion of the exercised award will cease to be available under the Amended 2013 Plan.
-If unvested shares of restricted stock, restricted stock units, performance shares or performance units are repurchased by or forfeited to the Company, such shares will become available for future grant under the Amended 2013 Plan.
-Shares used to pay the tax and/or exercise price of an award will become available for future grant or sale under the Amended 2013 Plan.
-Payment of cash rather than shares pursuant to an award will not result in reducing the number of shares available for issuance under the Amended 2013 Plan.
+If an award granted under the Amended and Restated 2013 Plan expires or becomes unexercisable without having been exercised in full, or, with respect to restricted stock, restricted stock units, performance units or performance shares, is forfeited to or repurchased by the Company due to failure to vest, the unpurchased, forfeited or repurchased shares subject to such award will become available for future grant or sale under the Amended and Restated 2013 Plan (unless the Amended and Restated 2013 Plan has terminated).
+Upon exercise of a stock appreciation right settled in common stock, the gross number of shares covered by the portion of the exercised award, whether or not actually issued pursuant to such exercise, will cease to be available under the Amended and Restated 2013 Plan.
+If unvested shares of restricted stock, restricted stock units, performance shares or performance units are repurchased by or forfeited to the Company, such shares will become available for future grant under the Amended and Restated 2013 Plan.
+Shares used to pay the exercise price of an award or to satisfy the tax withholding obligations related to an award and shares repurchased by the Company using option exercise proceeds will not become available for future grant or sale under the Amended and Restated 2013 Plan.
+Payment of cash rather than shares pursuant to an award will not result in reducing the number of shares available for issuance under the Amended and Restated 2013 Plan.
+The description in this paragraph of treatment of awards granted under the Amended and Restated 2013 Plan will apply equally to awards granted under the Prior Plan.

-Adjustments to Shares Subject to the Amended 2013 Plan
+Adjustments to Shares Subject to the Amended and Restated 2013 Plan

-In the event of any dividend or other distribution (whether in the form of cash, shares, other securities, or other property), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase, or exchange of shares or other securities of the Company, or other change in the corporate structure affecting the Company's common stock occurs, the Administrator, in order to prevent diminution or enlargement of the benefits or potential benefits intended to be made available under the Amended 2013 Plan, will adjust the number and class of shares that may be delivered under the Amended 2013 Plan, and/or the number, class and price of shares of stock subject to outstanding awards, and the award grant limitations discussed below.
+In the event that any dividend or other distribution (whether in the form of cash, shares, other securities, or other property), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, reclassification, repurchase, or exchange of shares or other securities of the Company, or other change in the corporate structure affecting our common stock occurs (other than any ordinary dividends or other ordinary distributions), the Administrator, in order to prevent diminution or enlargement of the benefits or potential benefits intended to be made available under the Amended and Restated 2013 Plan, will adjust the number and class of shares of stock that may be delivered under the Amended and Restated 2013 Plan, and the number, class and/or price of shares of stock covered by each outstanding award or make other reasonable adjustments, and the numerical share limitations in the Amended and Restated 2013 Plan.
+The determination of any adjustment will be made by the Administrator in its discretion.
+If the Amended and Restated 2013 Plan is approved, the adjustment provisions contained in the Amended and Restated 2013 Plan will also govern outstanding awards under the Prior Plan.